slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 Unless you’re winning, life will seem hideously unfair to you.

-Coincidence is God’s way of remaining anonymous.” – Albert Einstein
+> *'Coincidence is God’s way of remaining anonymous.' -- Albert Einstein*

 science of patterns.